Cobbler (v3.3.7) Windows Deployment Guide

 Windows 11 PXE Deployment

-First use the following commands to edit the startnet.template file in order to bypass Windows 11 hardware requirements for the PXE client.
+Optional: If installing Windows 11 on unsupported hardware, use the following commands to edit the startnet.template file in order to bypass hardware requirements for the PXE client.

 CMD1=$(echo 'reg add HKLM\\SYSTEM\\Setup\\LabConfig /v BypassSecureBootCheck /t REG_DWORD /d 1 /f' | unix2dos)